 - Create user roles to control which users can perform operations on which database objects.
 See "User roles." - Control who can create databases.
 See "Setting permission to create databases" on page 5-2. - Prevent unauthorized users from registering user-defined routines.
 See "Security for external routines (UDRs)" on page 5-3. - Control whether other users besides the DBSA can view executing SQL statements.
-See "Enabling non-DBSAs to view SQL statements a session is executing" on page 5-4.
+See "Enabling non-DBSA users to view SQL statements in an active session" on page 5-3.